Friday, April 30, 2021

 Jay-Z - The Blueprint 3: 8 (A-)

-I'm with Allmusic users (and the last Rolling Stone album guide) on this rapper: Blueprint; Reasonable Doubt; The Black Album; and this.
+I'm with AllMusic users (and the last Rolling Stone album guide) on this rapper: Blueprint; Reasonable Doubt; The Black Album; and this.
 Also, the Watch the Throne collaboration with Kanye.

 Friday, April 16, 2021